hammerill/Sand-Box2D/README.md

 - To everybody who contributes to open source, to those who made these (used in the project) libraries exist.

 Translations:
-- English, French, Russian and Ukrainian - Hammerill
+- English, French, Russian and Ukrainian - Hammerill.